rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

   final FindRepositoriesByUserIdCache cache = new FindRepositoriesByUserIdCache();
   final FindRepositoriesByUserIdPort gitHubCachedRepository =
       new GitHubCachedRepository(gitHubRepository, cache);

   final List<Repository> repositories = gitHubCachedRepository.findRepositories(new UserId(1L));

   LOGGER.info("GitHub user's repositories: {}", repositories);
 }
 ```

 We expect the `cache` to throw an exception since the repositories of the user with `UserId(1L)` are not cached and the `repository` to complete the execution successfully.
-As we said, the `StructuredTaskScope.ShutdownOnSuccess` scope waits for the first complete task.
+As we said, the `StructuredTaskScope.ShutdownOnSuccess` scope waits for the first successful task.
 The output of the execution is, in fact, the following:

 ```
 09:43:21.679 [virtual-22] INFO GitHubApp -- Finding repositories for user with id 'UserId[value=1]'